Raven (1977 TV series): Cast

+Production

-Other cast members in the serial included Michael Aldridge, Patsy Rowlands, James Kerry, Shirley Cheriton and Tenniel Evans.
+Cast members in the serial included Michael Aldridge, Patsy Rowlands, James Kerry, Shirley Cheriton and Tenniel Evans.

+Reception

+Television historians Alistair McGown and Mark Docherty praised Burnham and Ray's script for Raven, adding that although the story was fantasy, "it is the realist elements of the drama that continue to surprise".
+They also compared Raven with other fantasy TV programs of the era, including Sky, The Changes and King of the Castle.

+Novelisation

+A novelisation of Raven by Burnham and Ray was published by Carousel Books (an imprint of Corgi Books) in 1977.

+The novelisation was republished by Fantom Publishing in 2014.

 Release

-An episode of this series is available to view at the National Media Museum in Bradford, UK.
+An episode of this series is available to view at the National Science and Media Museum in Bradford, UK.

 The whole series of six parts was long been believed to be incomplete in the archives, until Network DVD, an independent DVD publishing company that specialises in classic British television, unearthed the original 2" VT tapes.
 Network released the series on DVD in 2010.